Shohei Ohtani: Early life

-Shohei Ohtani was born on July 5, 1994, in Mizusawa (now part of Ōshū), Iwate, Japan, to Kayoko and Toru Ohtani.
+Ohtani was born on July 5, 1994, in Mizusawa (now part of Ōshū), Iwate, Japan, to Kayoko and Toru Ohtani.
 His mother Kayoko was a national-level badminton player in high school and his father Tōru (徹), who worked at a local automobile manufacturing plant, was an amateur baseball player who played in the Japanese Industrial League.

 Ohtani is the youngest of three children.
 He has one older sister, Yuka, and one older brother, Ryuta (龍太), who is also an amateur baseball player in the Japanese Industrial League.

 In Japan, Ohtani was known as a "yakyū shōnen" (野球少年; "baseball boy")—a kid who lives, eats and breathes baseball.
 Coached by his father, he displayed an aptitude for the game at an early age.
 He began playing baseball in his second year of elementary school, and as a seventh-grader, Ohtani recorded all but one of 18 outs in a six-inning regional championship game.

 Amateur career

 As a teenager, Ohtani could have played baseball for any powerhouse high school team in big cities such as Osaka or Yokohama.
-Instead, he opted to stay local, selecting Hanamaki Higashi High School in Iwate Prefecture, Northern Japan, the same high school as pitcher Yusei Kikuchi, whom he admired; Ohtani competed there as a swimmer and played baseball.
+Instead, he opted to stay local, selecting Hanamaki Higashi High School in Iwate Prefecture, the same high school as pitcher Yusei Kikuchi, whom he admired; Ohtani competed there as a swimmer and played baseball.
 Ohtani's high school baseball coach, Hiroshi Sasaki, said that he was a fast swimmer who could have competed in the Olympics.

 Under Sasaki's guidance, Hanamaki Higashi's players lived on campus, returning home for only six days a year.
 Sasaki would assign toilet cleaning chores to Ohtani, to teach him humility.
 In 2012, Ohtani threw a 160 km/h fastball as an 18-year-old high school pitcher, which at the time, had set a Japanese high school baseball record until it was surpassed by Rōki Sasaki's 163 km/h fastball in 2018.
 Ohtani threw the pitch in the Japanese national high school baseball championship tournament, commonly called Summer Koshien.
 In the 2012 18U Baseball World Championship, Ohtani had an 0–1 win–loss record with 16 strikeouts, eight walks, five hits, five runs, and a 4.35 earned run average (ERA) in 10 1/3 innings pitched.